 The second poem in the collection offers us clarity and a lyrical narrative.
 In “My Great Aunt Speaks Nights In Hardin County,” the speaker goes back in history and shares the life of a Texas trapper’s wife.
 This woman is now elderly.
 Alfier utilizes sharp imagery and musical sounds to present a portrait of the aging woman.

-She recalls those nights squinting through windows waiting for his shadow to reemerge soaked with rain and pelts—a feral hunter.
+waiting for his shadow to reemerge soaked with rain and pelts—a feral hunter.
 The last time I paid her a call, blindness was slowly dimming her central vision.
 Sometimes a stray voice makes her turn and look, rain tapping glass like a startled stranger.

 Alfier’s language is always taut and filled with precise imagery.
 These poems often have a musical sensitivity which makes them a pleasure to read.
 In the following poem titled “The Father Returning,” these qualities are present.